What is Camelina Oil?

 By: Nicole Mandracchia

-As horse people, we are familiar with these types of oils and their benefits for our horses: flax oil, fish oil, corn oil, rice bran oil, wheat germ oil, soy oil, etc. But there is a new type of oil that has recently taken the horse world by storm: Camelina oil.
+As horse people, we are familiar with different types of oils for our horses diet.
+But there is a new type of oil that has recently taken the horse world by storm: Camelina oil.

 What is Camelina oil?